-This week, Why We Theater talks The Prom!
-After opening on Broadway in the fall of 2018, the musical comedy earned five Tony nominations, including Best Musical, and will soon debut on Netflix in a musical movie adaptation December 11.
+Broadway’s The Prom takes center stage in this raw discussion about LGBTQIA+ teens and the discrimination they often face.
+After opening on Broadway in the fall of 2018, the musical comedy earned five Tony nominations, including Best Musical, and will debut on Netflix in a musical movie adaptation December 11, 2020.
 Inspired by true stories, The Prom spotlights Emma, an Indiana teenager banned from her prom for wanting to take her girlfriend.
 When aging Broadway stars Dee Dee Allen and Barry Glickman find out (and their show closes due to bad reviews), they decide to rehab their images by becoming celebrity activists and taking up the cause of this “LGBQ-teen.”
 The Prom illuminates the issue about acceptance and identity of LGTBQ+ folx, especially youth.
-Listen to the cast album here!
+Whether you are queer, the parent of a queer child, or a queer ally, this conversation will offer guidance about self-love, the importance of affirming LGBTQIA+ folx, and how we do that.

-Why We Theater is proud to welcome Tony nominees co-book writer Bob Martin and co-book writer and lyricist Chad Beguelin to talk about the ins and outs of writing the Broadway show and adapting it for the screen.
+Tony nominees co-book writer Bob Martin and co-book writer and lyricist Chad Beguelin to talk about the ins and outs of writing The Prom for Broadway and adapting it for the screen.
 Plus, policy leader and advocate Jennifer Driver and mental health counselor Isaac Archuleta guide us on healthy and safe practices and policies to aid self-discovery in LGBTQ+ youth; what we can all do to make kids feel safe and loved, to help parents of LGBTQ+ youth respond more healthfully to their kids, and schools and communities embrace kids of all orientations and identities; and policies we need to support to create lasting change for our youth and queer communities of all ages.

 Referred to in this episode: